Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

-We use two open-source large language models, LLaMA~3 with 8 billion parameters \citep{grattafiori2024llama} and Gemma~3 with 1 billion parameters \citep{gemmateam2024gemmaopenmodelsbased}, to regenerate each focal post and extract its internal representation.
+We use two open-source large language models, LLaMA3 with eight billion parameters \citep{grattafiori2024llama} and Gemma3 with one billion parameters \citep{gemmateam2024gemmaopenmodelsbased}, to reproduce each focal post and extract its internal representation.
 These representations are then used to jointly estimate the deconfounder and outcome model within a single neural network architecture.
 A separate neural network is used to estimate the propensity score, conditional on the estimated deconfounder and other observed confounders.
-Both architectures are fine-tuned using Optuna, an automated hyperparameter optimization framework \citep{akiba_optuna_2019}.
+The deconfounder and outcome model are fine-tuned using Optuna, an automated hyperparameter optimization framework \citep{akiba_optuna_2019}.

-To estimate the average treatment effect on the treated (ATT), we apply double machine learning with two-fold cross-fitting \citep{chernozhukov_doubledebiased_2018}.
-Standard errors are clustered at the user level, and extreme propensity scores are truncated following the method proposed by \cite{dorn2025much}.
-Theoretical justifications and further implementation details are provided in Appendix~\ref{sec:appendix_textconfounder}.
+To estimate the average treatment effect on the treated (ATT), we apply double machine learning (DML) with two-fold cross-fitting \citep{chernozhukov_doubledebiased_2018}.
+Standard errors are clustered at the user level, and extreme propensity scores are truncated following the method proposed by \citet{dorn2025much}.
+We also construct the optimal combination of the GPI estimates from the two GenAI models based on their estimated influence functions, which can yield the more efficient estimates.
+Theoretical justifications and further implementation details are provided in Appendix Sections~\ref{subsec:textasconfounder_theory} and~\ref{subsec:textasconfounder_details}.

-Figure~\ref{confounder_result} compares the results from GPI with those from the text matching approach used in the original analysis, which employed coarsened exact matching \citep{iacus2012causal} on estimates from the structural topic model \citep{roberts_model_2016}.
+Figure~\ref{confounder_result} compares the GPI estimates with those based on the text matching approach used in the original analysis, which employed coarsened exact matching \citep{iacu:king:porr:11a} on estimates from the structural topic model \citep{roberts_model_2016}.
 For comparison, we apply GPI to both the matched sample (628 users, 879 posts) and the full sample (4,155 users; 75,324 posts).

-In contrast to the original analysis, GPI finds that prior censorship significantly reduces users’ subsequent posting activity, providing evidence of self-censorship.
-Moreover, GPI reveals a much stronger effect of prior censorship on the likelihood of future censorship.
-Lastly, GPI's full-sample estimates closely align with those from the matched sample, but are substantially more efficient, highlighting GPI’s advantages in both robustness and precision.
-These findings are consistent across both LLaMA~3 and Gemma~3 models.
+In contrast to the original analysis, GPI finds that prior censorship significantly reduces users' subsequent posting activity, providing evidence of self-censorship.
+Moreover, GPI reveals a much greater effect of prior censorship on the likelihood of future censorship.
+In addition, GPI's full-sample estimates are substantially more efficient than those based on the matched sample, highlighting GPI's advantages in statistical efficiency.
+These findings are consistent across both LLaMA3 and Gemma3 models.
+Lastly, optimally combining these two results leads to a modest reduction in the standard error by 4.4\% on average.